• Skip to primary navigation

 • By using the custom method

-Binary To Decimal How To using Integer.parseInt() Method
+Binary To Decimal How To Use Integer.parseInt() Method

-The Integer class is a wrapper class in Java that has a parseInt() method which can be used to convert a String into an int.
-In the program below, we’re using the parseInt() method with two arguments: a String and an int.
-The first argument is parsed as a signed decimal integer according to the value of the second argument (the radix).
+The Integer class is a wrapper class in Java with a parseInt() method, which can convert a String into an int.
+The program below uses the parseInt() method with two arguments: a String and an int.
+The first argument is parsed as a signed decimal integer according to the second argument’s value (the radix).

 We are converting a binary number to its decimal equivalent using the Integer.parseInt() method.
-We are passing in the binary number as a string with a radix value of 2, as binary numbers follow the base2 numbering system.
+We pass in the binary number as a string with a radix value of 2, as binary numbers follow the base2 numbering system.

 Note: The characters in the passed String should only be in the digits form.